 Click in the editor window.
-Save the file as tutorial.R via File $\to$ Save As....
+Save the file as tutorial.R via File \rightarrow Save As....
 From Now on, your R instructions should by typed in this script-file.
 Make sure to comment your code (with the symbol #) as you go on.

-In the editor window tutorial.R, type $z \leftarrow c(8,13,21)$ as first line and 2\z as second line.
-Add an empty line at the end of your script.
+In the editor window tutorial.R, type $z <\neg c(8,13,21)$ as first line and 2z as second line.